 Another strategy is to use lump sum reimbursements, such as your income tax refund, directly towards repayment.
 My first income tax return after graduation significantly helped lower my debt, as I was able to apply all of my remaining tuition deductions and textbook credits for that year.

 Cash or credit

-There are many student and new-grad ‘friendly’ credit cards, which offer reasonable rewards with no annual fees.
-The American Express (5%) or Tangerine (2%) cash-back rewards cards are a great option to obtain a percentage back on your purchases.
-For example, if you spend $1000 per month on your credit card at 2% cash back, that’s $240 per year which you can apply directly to your student loan.
+There are many student- and new grad-friendly credit cards, which offer reasonable rewards with no annual fees.
+The American Express (five per cent) or Tangerine (two per cent) cash-back rewards cards are a great option to obtain a percentage back on your purchases.
+For example, if you spend $1,000 per month on your credit card at two per cent cash back, that’s $240 per year that you can apply directly to your student loan.

-However, this is counterproductive if you cannot pay your credit card balance at the end of the month, allowing interest rates averaging over 18% to accumulate.
+However, this is counterproductive if you cannot pay your credit card balance at the end of the month, allowing interest rates averaging over 18 per cent to accumulate.

 In this case, the old piggy bank strategy works too.
 Having cash-in-hand can sometimes feel more tangible than swiping plastic, helping to ward off mindless spending.
 Put a weekly stipend of cash into separate jars or envelopes for categories like food, transportation, and toiletries; having a set amount of money to work with may help to ensure you stick to your budgetary goals each week.

 Naturally, you will need to make certain sacrifices to successfully budget and pay off your student debt; compromise on what you can and can’t live without to keep your goals realistic and attainable.
 With these strategies (and some determination and dedication), you will surely chip away at your student debt and find yourself closer to financial freedom.

 – Follow Workopolis on Twitter